-We work with our member companies to enhance understanding of preclinical safety and provide a neutral forum to share experiences in what is known as a ‘pre-competitive space’ where information is not proprietary or Intellectual Property (IP) sensitive.
+We work with our member companies to enhance understanding of preclinical safety and provide a forum to share experiences in what is known as a ‘pre-competitive space’, where information is not commercially sensitive.
 ABPI member companies also work together in a number of non-competitive research collaborations.
-For example, they fund collaboration with the Centre for Drug Safety Science at the University of Liverpool, with the aim of better understanding the safety of developing new medicines; and investigating how to improve the design, tailoring and selection of new medicines to develop for use by patients.
-If you would like to find out more about this centre visit www.pcweb.liv.ac.uk/drug-safety.
+For example, they fund a collaboration with the Centre for Drug Safety Science at the University of Liverpool, with the aim of better understanding the fundamental science behind adverse drug reactions, and increasing the safety of new medicines.

 Read more about the value of open innovation and personalised medicine/stratified medicine.